SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn.md

     > If you're interested in what actually got packaged inside of the **\*.sppkg** file, you can look in the content of the **sharepoint/solution/debug** folder.

 1. Upload or drag and drop the newly created client-side solution package to the app catalog in your tenant.
 1. Because you already deployed the package, you're prompted as to whether to replace the existing package.
-Select **Replace It**.
+Select **Replace**.

     ![Override existing solution](../../../images/cdn-override-helloworld-webpart-package.png)

 1. Notice how the **domain** list in the prompt says *SharePoint Online*.
 This is because the content is either served from the Microsoft 365 CDN or from the app catalog, depending on the tenant settings.
-Select **Deploy**.
+Select **Enable app**.

     ![Installation popup from app catalog for the SPFx solution](../../../images/cnd-trust-helloworld-webpart-solution.png)

-1. Open the site where you previously installed the **helloworld-webpart-client-side-solution** or installed the solution to a new site.
+1. Open the site where you previously installed the **helloworld-webpart-client-side-solution** or install the solution to a new site.
 1. After the solution has been installed, select **Add a page** from the *gear* menu, and select **HelloWorld** from the modern page web part picker to add your custom web part to page.

     ![HelloWorld web part visible in web part picker for modern page](../../../images/cdn-web-part-picker.png)